 While on the surface one would say no to this question.
 Human Resource has always been considered non-revenue generating necessary expense to a company.
 We think differently at PerfectSoftware.
 Every company operates basically the same and can best be described as a pyramid.

 The best way to describe this pyramid is the lower level or red represents all of the support functions of an organization.
-This would include accounting, human resource, maintenance of the building, IT and every other department or person that makes sure a company has phones, computers etc. The green section represents company management and their job is generally to navigate the pyramid that is to decide where the pyramid is headed.
+This would include accounting, human resources, maintenance of the building, IT and every other department or person that makes sure a company has phones, computers etc. The green section represents company management and their job is generally to navigate the pyramid that is to decide where the pyramid is headed.
 The second level or gold section is a key part and represents the departments that make revenue happen.
 These departments normally touch customers and produce dollars.
 These departments are sales, customer support, attorneys, or any person that can influence revenue.
 It is important to note that keeping this gold area happy and productive has a direct effect on the company’s top line performance.
 For instance if a company has any reasonable size sales force one can think about the amount of revenue that is lost for each day a sales representative is not selling or for a law firm how much is lost for each day an attorney or associate is not billing.
 Going back to the sales example if a sales rep has a quota of $2,000,000 then theoretically each non-productive day costs the company $7,692.
 While this may not be true for one sales rep it is true across all sales people over time.
 So if it takes an extra 2 weeks to hire and bring a sales person into the organization, which would cost the company $76,923.
 You can further refine this analysis by taking the number of revenue producers such as sales attorneys etc. Multiply the turnover percentage times the group size, figure their daily revenue production and you will have a starting point for calculating potential savings for turnover, speed to hire, and speed to absorb, train and put someone in the gold line.

 _______ (Number of revenue producers) X total annual production = ________ total annual dollars/260 days = daily cost per employee